Whiskas101/DYP-flask/README.md

 These, and some other issues are addressed.
 The DYP-Flask API only fetches the data that is relevant and most commonly fetched.
 That being the Student Attendance Stat & Subject specific .ppt/.pdf/.docx files.
 This is achieved by manually isolating the requests that contain this information, and only loading that specific part of the page.
 Since the website uses server side rendering, the returned content has to be parsed and packaged into JSON objects.
 The application can then implement caching to prevent unnecessary login requests, for merely seeing the data stored.

-The DYP-flask also aims to provide downloadable links to the study materials for each subject, preventing the need to make unnecessary subsequent requests for previously seen content, while giving the end user the choice to use their own viewer. yet again, something lacking in the official site.
+The DYP-flask also aims to provide downloadable links to the study materials for each subject, preventing the need to make unnecessary subsequent requests for previously seen content, while giving the end user the choice to use their own viewer.
+Yet again, something lacking in the official site.

 ## Stuff Used
 The following were used while working on this project:
  - Flask
  - Python's built-in requests (`sessions` mainly)
  - Postman
- - mitmproxy (for finding endpoints)
+ - mitmproxy (for finding endpoints, hidded/obfuscated by redirects)
- - BeautifulSoup with lxml (for extracting data from SSR HTML code, into a `JSON` Object)
+ - BeautifulSoup with lxml (for extracting data from SSR'ed HTML response, into a `JSON` Object)

 ### To Do
 -❌ Complete this readme.md file